horsefacts/weth-invariant-testing/README.md

 }
 ```

-Don't forget to call `excludeContract`!
+Don't forget to call `targetContract`!
 If we don't configure the fuzzer to explictly filter for a given contract, it will implicitly fuzz all methods on all contracts created during `setUp`.

 Let's give our new, wrapped tests a run: